waltercostamb/features_pipeline/README.md

 ## Gene families

-Genes are first predicted with CheckM (which uses prodigal internally) from the bacterial genomes.
-Afterwards, families are assigned with eggnog emapper.
-Finally, an in-house script creates a table with gene families per file ID: 1 symbols the presence of that family in the file ID, while 0 symbols absence.
+Genes are first predicted with CheckM (which uses prodigal internally) from the input genomes.
+Afterwards, families are assigned with eggNOG emapper.
+Finally, an in-house script creates a table with gene families per file ID: 1 indicates the presence of that family in that file, while 0 indicates absence.
 Rules: genes_checkm and gene_families_emapper.

 ## kmers